robust-opt-cpp/ROCPP/README.md

 Next, run `make` to compile the source code.
 A generated executable can be found in `bin`.
 In macOS, you need to give the system permission to run the executable.
 A library `ROCPP.a` will also be created and put in the folder `lib`.

 #### ROPY library
 We use [pybind11](https://pybind11.readthedocs.io/en/stable/index.html) to create Python bindings of the C++ code.

-We add `pybind11` as a submodule of this repo.
+We add pybind11 as a submodule of this repo.
-When you clone this repo, an empty `pybind11` directory will be created.
+If you clone this repo, an empty `pybind11` directory will be created.
 Run the following commands to initialize the local configuration files and fetch the data.
 ```
 git submodule init
 git submodule update
 ```
+If you directly download the .zip, then there will be an empty pybind11 directory.
+You need to download it [here](https://github.com/pybind/pybind11) and replace the empty one.

 Now we are able to build the `ROPY` library by the following steps.
 Note that we don't need to create a new build folder if it already existed.
 ```